A Test on English Proverbs

 (d) To run one's head against a stone wall.

-8. When you hurry too much, you are likely to do a poor job,
+8. When you hurry too much, you are likely to do a poor job, and you

 May waste time doing it over.